-The Fargo-Moorhead Metropolitan Council of Governments (Metro COG) will hold a public meeting both in person and via Zoom Video Communications on Thursday, June 13, 2024 at 10:00 am to consider public comments regarding a proposed amendment to the 2024-2027 Transportation Improvement Program (TIP) for the FM Metropolitan Area.
-The proposed amendment to the 2024-2027 TIP reflects modified federally funded projects within the Metropolitan Planning Area (MPA).
+The Fargo-Moorhead Metropolitan Council of Governments (Metro COG) held a public meeting both in-person and via Zoom Video Communications on Thursday, June 13, 2024 at 10:00 AM to consider public comments regarding a proposed amendment to the 2024-2027 Transportation Improvement Program (TIP) for the FM Metropolitan Area.
+The proposed amendment to the 2024-2027 TIP reflects modified, federally-funded projects within the Metropolitan Planning Area (MPA).

-A public notice was published in the Forum of Fargo-Moorhead on Wednesday, May 29, 2024, which advertised the public meeting, detailed how to request more information, and provided information on how to make public comments regarding the proposed amendment.
-The public notice advertised that public comments will be accepted until 12:00 noon on Thursday, June 13, 2024.
-As of the writing of this memo, no written comments have been received.
+A public notice was published in the Forum of Fargo-Moorhead on Wednesday, May 29, 2024, which advertised the public meeting, detailed how to request additional information, and provided information on how to provide public comments regarding the proposed amendment.
+Public comments were accepted until 12:00 noon on Thursday, June 13, 2024.
+As of the writing of this memo, no written or verbal comments were received.